Erfaniaa/testsaz/README.md

 - As it is seen in the sample, a random seed can be passed to the generator.
 - The total number of lines in *generator_input.txt* file matters.
 It determines the total number of input files.
-- The last line of *generator_input.txt* file should not be empty.
+- The last line of *generator_input.txt* file should be empty.

 ## See also